Strings in C

 For "Hello": 5 characters + 1 null = 6 bytes minimum

-📝 This program demonstrates the difference between sizeof() and strlen(), and prints the memory address of each character in the string.
+▶ Try it: Demonstrates the difference between sizeof() and strlen(), and prints the memory address of each character.

 1#include <stdio.h>2#include <string.h> // For strlen()34int main() {5 char str[] = "Hello";6 7 // sizeof() returns total array size (including \0)8 printf("sizeof(str): %zu bytes\n", sizeof(str)); // 69 10 // strlen() returns string length (excluding \0)11 printf("strlen(str): %zu characters\n", strlen(str)); // 512 13 // Show address of each character14 printf("\n--- Address Calculation for \"%s\" ---\n", str);15 printf("Base Address: %p\n\n", (void*)str);16 printf("Index | Char | Address | Calculation\n");17 printf("----------------------------------------------\n");18 for (int i = 0; i <= strlen(str); i++) {19 if (str[i] == '\0') {20 printf(" %d | \\0 | %p | Base + %d\n", 21 i, (void*)&str[i], i);22 } else {23 printf(" %d | '%c' | %p | Base + %d\n", 24 i, str[i], (void*)&str[i], i);25 }26 }27 printf("----------------------------------------------\n");28 29 // Important difference!30 char buffer[100] = "Hi";31 printf("\nsizeof(buffer): %zu\n", sizeof(buffer)); // 10032 printf("strlen(buffer): %zu\n", strlen(buffer)); // 233 34 return 0;35}$ ./string_size